 Interestingly, catalog data used to build the Atlas of the Universe does not indicate anything special in the Norma direction.
 This data doesn't detail "small" superclusters, such as our own Virgo supercluster.
 Obviously, the data available to this Atlas could not describe either coma-like accumulations of Dark Matter near galaxies; or the webs of Dark Matter that occupy the universe itself, and which help guide the linear association of galaxy clusters.
 It is likely that one of those webs is involved in the amazing string of galactic clusters from our galaxy out 650 million light years toward the distant Shapley superclusters.

-There is a way that you might see this phenomenon for yourself using your home computer, an Internet connection, and access to both blue-filtered and red-filtered images from the Digital Sky Survey's POSS2/UKSTV ground-based telescope at Mt.
-Palomar.
+There is a way you might see this phenomenon for yourself using your home computer, an Internet connection, and access to both blue-filtered and red-filtered images from the Digital Sky Survey's POSS2/UKSTV ground-based telescope.
+I use a software program that gives me built-in access to multiple DSS telescopes.
 However, no ground-based telescope can match the sensitivity of a specialized space telescope.
-What you see may also be affected by your monitor and its settings.

-With these cautions in mind, try these two desktop observations:
+With these cautions in mind, try these two things:

 (1) The Shapley Supercluster, "b" region, lies 650 million light years (mly) away at the distant area of our graviton blocking train.
 A major group therein is the Abell supercluster galaxy catalog object 3558 (A3558).
 You can go to the POSS2/UKSTV red and blue images for RA 13h 28m 44s, and DEC -31deg.
 34m 1.1".
 I use a field of view (FOV) about 15 minutes wide (half the width of our Moon), giving me about 250x.

 (2) Let's look at another supercluster over 70 degrees away in the sky, not along the "train's" line of motion.
-This one will be at roughly the same distance, though modestly nearer.
+This one will be at roughly the same distance.
 Our choice is the Leo Supercluster.
 It is 440 mly away, and red shifted 0.032z.
 Its brightest area is A1185, located at RA 11h 11m 18s, and Dec +28deg.
 38' 55.1".
 Set up a similar 15m FOV with POSS2/UKSTV, using red and blue filters.

 In sharp contrast is the real force of gravity.
 It has eluded the brightest minds for centuries because it is too obvious.
 Try this: Stand in front of a large blank wall in a room.
 Put your nose one inch from the blank surface, and look straight ahead.
 What do you see?
 Only a blankness.
 Next, step back several feet.
 What can you see?
 The room and its walls.
 Graviton gravity is like that wall one inch from your nose.
 Always there, always unseen, until you shift your perspective.